About 5050 Cafe Friends

 About Us

-5050 Cafe Friends (fifty-fifty for short) is an online platform for businesses, cafes, clubs or organisations who are interested in acquiring customers/rewards and meeting people in a social setting.
+5050 Cafe Friends (fifty-fifty for short) is an online platform for businesses, cafes, clubs or organisations and customers interested in supporting their local business, or people (friends, besties and bestie supporters (B.S.) just wanting to meet other people from their community in a social setting.

 We're a small team of dedicated individuals who built 5050 from the ground up in Auckland, Aotearoa NZ.
-Interested in helping businesses, cafes, clubs or organisations succeed.
-We started experimenting with ideas at the beginning of the pandemic and found that although all types of establishments (and people) were suffering greatly during the outbreak, it was hospitality that seemed to suffer the most - hence it became part of our domain 'Cafe Friends.'
+Interested in helping businesses, cafes, clubs or organisations to succeed, we started experimenting with ideas at the beginning of the pandemic and found that although all types of biz/orgs that needed people were suffering greatly during the outbreak, it was hospitality that seemed to suffer the most - hence the words 'Cafe Friends' in our domain.
 We thought we might be able to bring about a turn-around in hospitality by enabling cafes to attract customers and as they did, they could make a little extra revenue along the way to offset bills.

 What we underestimated was the utter devestation many 'cafes and coffee shops' were enduring - especially those situated in malls.
 Eventually the crisis ended, but now we're all having to endure the global economic downturn which for small to medium businesses can have severe consequences.
-Customers make businesses tick, so what we've invented is a way for listed businesses (and other establishments) to increase customers in their suburb/area.
+Customers make businesses tick, so what we've invented is a way for listed businesses (and other establishments) to increase customers in their suburb/area by inviting them to their establishment.

-What we're hoping to achieve is a way for organisations to list their establishments and acquire customers by joining as Friends.
-Tupperware parties back in the day, seem to be the best comparison to what we're trying to achieve - where people can be a little chuffed at being invited to a social event in their area, meet a few other people and make a few purchases along the way.
+What we're hoping to achieve is a way for organisations and businesses to list their establishments and acquire customers from their suburb/area (community) who join as Friends, Besties and Bestie Support (B.S.)
+Tupperware parties back in the day, seem to be the best comparison to what we're trying to achieve - a way for people to feel a little chuffed at being invited to a social event in their area, meet a few other people and make a few purchases (Spend) or return funds (B.S.) to the local biz/or they would like to support.
 If we can bring back a little social activity (the fun part of work) to the workplace then we feel we're achieving our goals.

 About the 5050 part...

 As we're interested in the social activity the workplace brings, we also care about attitudes and behaviours.
 5050 is about gender equity leading to gender equality.
 All we're saying is remain independent and pay for yourself.
-So we've invented something called the 5050 Protocol and request that everyone who joins this web platform checkboxes it, to bring about an awareness of equality.
+So we've invented something called the 5050 Protocol and request that everyone who joins this web platform checkboxes it to bring about an awareness for equality.
 This way we hope that no one feels obliged to anyone else and that everyone feels part of a level playing field.
+As pay parity becomes slowly more recognised, we feel that support from people who identify as male only helps for people who identify as female to achieve independence as traditionally, males have always been expected to pick up the tab.

 The Barista, The Book and The Diploma